UKCloud/documentation/articles/vmware/vmw-faq.md

 VM characteristics are inherited from the VDC the VM is deployed in.
 It is not currently possible to have a VDC that has mixed VM types.

-However, customers can have multiple VDCS to deliver their solution.
+However, customers can use multiple VDCs to deliver their solution.

 ### Are VMs contended?